 Irregular Webcomic! has two of its storylines being characters in roleplaying games.
 When time travel is introduced into both storylines, the PCs quickly disrupt the timeline, preventing events that for them have already happened from happening, resulting in paradoxes that contribute to the destruction of all reality.
 It should be noted that the DM was dead at the time (his disappearance is noticed in the "Space" storyline), so he was unable to prevent this catastrophic derailment.

-In Homestuck, a number of events have conspired to doom the kids' Sburb session: Jack, who was meant to offer a means of helping the players dethrone the Black Queen before the Reckoning, gained access to a.) a weapon of unbelievable power and b.) nigh-omnipotence, and immediately began to destroy not just the Sburb session he originated in but also other sessions.
+In Homestuck, a number of events have conspired to doom the kids' Sburb session: Jack, who was meant to offer a means of helping the players dethrone the Black Queen before the Reckoning, gained access to a.) a weapon of unbelievable power, b.) nigh-omnipotence, and c.) complete insanity, and immediately began to destroy not just the Sburb session he originated in but also other sessions.
 Having learned that their game was doomed, Rose searches for a way to break the game because winning it in the traditional fashion is no longer possible.
 It appears that, in the future, she is ultimately successful.

 And then Caliborn manages to take the cake by attempting to play all by himself, which turns the Medium into a desolate dead place.
 Caliborn isn't very worried since Hussie informed him that it was like playing in the highest difficulty setting.